whyboris/utilitarianism.net/content/theories-of-wellbeing.md

 [^14]: Weijers, D. (2014).
 [Nozick’s experience machine is dead, long live the experience machine!](https://doi.org/10.1080/09515089.2012.757889) Philosophical Psychology.
 27(4): 513–535.
 Puzzlingly, many respondents reported that they would favor plugging in to the experience machine when choosing for another person, even when they would not choose this for themselves.
 [^15]: Among others, this suggestion has been made by (1) Kolber, A. (1994).
 [Mental Statism and the Experience Machine](https://ssrn.com/abstract=1322059). _Bard Journal of Social Sciences_.
 3: 10–17; (2) Greene, J. D. (2001).
 A Psychological Perspective on Nozick’s Experience Machine and Parfit’s Repugnant Conclusion. _Presentation at the Society for Philosophy and Psychology Annual Meeting_.
 Cincinnati, OH; and (3) de Brigard, F. (2010).
 [If you like it, does it matter if it's real?](https://doi.org/10.1080/09515080903532290). _Philosophical Psychology_.
 23(1): 43–57.
 [^16]: Adapted from Crisp, R. (2006).
 [Hedonism Reconsidered](https://doi.org/10.1111/j.1933-1592.2006.tb00551.x). _Philosophy and Phenomenological Research._ 73(3): 635–6.
+The advantages of third-personal judgments about the relative values of lives inside and outside of the experience machine, in order to better avoid objections, is also stressed by Lin, Eden (2016).
+[How to Use the Experience Machine](https://doi.org/10.1017/S0953820815000424). _Utilitas_ 28 (3):314-332.

 [^17]: Crisp, R. (2017).
 Well-Being. _The Stanford Encyclopedia of Philosophy_.
 Edward N. Zalta (ed.).
 [Section 4.1 Hedonism](https://plato.stanford.edu/entries/well-being/#TheWelBei).
 See also Crisp, R. (2006).
 [Hedonism Reconsidered](https://doi.org/10.1111/j.1933-1592.2006.tb00551.x). _Philosophy and Phenomenological Research._ 73(3): 637.
 [^18]: They probably also desire their own happiness, of course, which is better served in scenario (ii).
 But the fact that they nonetheless prefer the prospect of (i) over (ii) suggests that (i) is the outcome that better fulfills their desires _overall_.
 [^19]: By contrast, the “evil pleasures” objection to hedonism would seem to apply with equal force against desire theories, as these theories also imply that sadistic pleasure can benefit you (if you desire it).